-The average age of hormone therapy patients differs depending on their specific symptoms and medical needs, but most specialists recommend bioidentical hormone replacement therapy for women between the ages of 47 and 55 to effectively address common symptoms of menopause including hot flashes, fatigue, and hormonal weight gain.
+The average age of hormone therapy patients differs depending on their specific symptoms and medical needs, but most specialists recommend treatments for women between the ages of 47 and 55 to effectively address common symptoms of menopause including hot flashes, fatigue, and hormonal weight gain.

-Many people find it beneficial to undergo hormone level testing while they’re still in their early 20’s or 30’s, even if they’re symptom-free.
+Many people find it beneficial to undergo testing while they’re still in their early 20’s or 30’s, even if they’re symptom-free.
 But why?

 Around the age of 22 many of your hormones start to decline naturally, and continue to do so over the course of your life.
 By recording a baseline hormone level when you’re at your healthiest, your specialist will be able to ensure your hormones stay balanced and within this ideal range when you undergo hormone treatments.